chrishah/short-read-processing-and-assembly/README.md

 </details>

-Do inspect the resulting `*.html` reports which have been produced by `fastqc`.
+Do inspect the resulting `*.html` reports which `fastqc` has produced.
 If you're working on a remote server you'll first need to download the report to your local computer.
 Ask your instructors if you need help.

 ## Read trimming